An electric toothbrush needs a power source to be able to work. That power source is a battery or batteries in some

 How do I charge a brush with removable batteries?

 When a brush has removable batteries, you are not charging the brush.
 This is a term that applies only to those with batteries built into the brush handle.

 There is to no way to recharge the batteries whilst inside the brush.

-In this instance you either need to dispose of the batteries that came out of the brush and replace them with equivalent new batteries, typically they are AA or AAA batteries.
+In this instance you need to dispose of the batteries that came out of the brush and replace them with equivalent new batteries, typically they are AA or AAA batteries.